 Boundaries of Touch: Parenting and Adult-Child Intimacy

 Discussing issues of parent-child contact ranging from breastfeeding and sleeping arrangements to sexual abuse, Halley traces the evolution of mainstream ideas about touching between adults and children over the course of the twentieth century in the United States.
-Throughout, she reveals how the parent-child relationship, far from being a private or benign subject, continues as a highly contested, politicized affair of keen public interest.
+Throughout, they reveal how the parent-child relationship, far from being a private or benign subject, continues as a highly contested, politicized affair of keen public interest.

 The Affective Turn: Theorizing the Social